What are Lanes in React source code?

 }

-The trick here is useDeferredValue(), which put updates in transition lanes.
-For details of this built-in method, watch my video How does React.useDeferredValue() works?
+The trick here is useDeferredValue(), which puts updates in transition lanes.
+For details of this built-in API, check out this episode - How does React.useDeferredValue() work internally?

 Also open the devtool, you can see the difference of these two.